django-oscar/django-oscar/docs/source/howto/how_to_create_a_custom_benefit.rst

             """
             Perform a 'post-order action' if one is defined for this benefit

-            Should return a message indicating what has happend.
+            Should return a message indicating what has happened.
 This will be stored with the order to provide audit of post-order benefits.
             """